giacecco/my-shadow/README.md

 ## How does it work?

 You write your "update" in a simple text file, say ```message.txt```, and you publish it by doing ```./update message.txt```.
 In the background, the message is encrypted using [GNU PG](https://www.gnupg.org/) so that all of the readers you have previously configured can read it.
 The encrypted message is published pseudoanonymously on [Gist](https://gist.github.com/) (it's just *pseudo*anonymously because the people at GitHub will know it came from your IP address).
+The gists are "secret" meaning that they are not searchable, but anyone who knows the URL can access them.

 ![example Gist](extras/doc/example-gist.png "Example Gist")